MitchTalmadge/AMP-dockerized/README.md

 # AMP-dockerized
 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/mitchtalmadge/amp-dockerized)](https://hub.docker.com/r/mitchtalmadge/amp-dockerized)

 This repository bundles [CubeCoders AMP](https://cubecoders.com/AMP) into a Debian-based [Docker image.](https://hub.docker.com/r/mitchtalmadge/amp-dockerized)
-(`mitchtalmadge/amp-dockerized:latest`)
+(`mitchtalmadge/amp-dockerized:latest`) so that you can set up game servers with ease!

 In a nutshell, AMP (Application Management Panel) allows you to manage one or more game servers from a web UI.
+You need a [CubeCoders AMP Licence](https://cubecoders.com/AMP#buyAMP) to use this image.

-*Disclaimer:* I (Mitch Talmadge) did not create AMP and am not associated with CubeCoders.
-I simply made it work with Docker because
+Updates to AMP are automatically bundled into new Docker images.
+We check for updates hourly.

- I hate installing things.
+*Please note:* This is a community-made unofficial image, and is not endorsed by CubeCoders.

 # Getting Help